aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_14_01_stmsimple.md

 energies between $$E_F-eV$$ and $$E_F$$.
 The LDOS corresponds to the electron density contributions from all states that are within $$eV$$ of the Fermi level.
-In Quantum ESPRESSO, a cube file containing this LDOS for the chosen bias voltag can be written using `pp.x` and option `plot_num=5`.
+In Quantum ESPRESSO, a cube file containing this LDOS for the chosen bias voltage can be written using `pp.x` and option `plot_num=5`.